lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ## Conclusion

+1. Pipeline decorators are global in the entire AzDO organization.
+When using Pipeline Decorators, it is important to consider its implications to all of the pipelines in the organization and how it could impact existing pipelines
+2. Conditional injection is the tricky part to select workflows where your want your decorator to be applied.
+You may have to use different technique to  narrow to the relevant pipelines
+3. Start super explicite (targeting projects for instance) and when confident, enlarge, repackage and redeploy
+4. When your organization have several decorators and they apply to the same workflow, their order cannot be guaranted!
+5. Conditional injecting targeting a specific task can something inject the same decorator several times in the same workflow (i.e. the Docker task).
+If the decorator is non-blocking
+6. Communicate with end-users when you deploy a new decorator as they may be surprised to see new tasks within their own pipelines

 I do hope this guide will help you to leverage the power of these wonderful pipeline decorators.
-Far from behind perfect, they are still super powerful in terms of governance.

 > If you have any remarks or improvements, don't hesitate to contact me by opening an issue on [the repository](https://github.com/lgmorand/azure-devops-pipeline-decorators).